Slehnen/whooping_crane_paper/README.md

 # whooping_crane_paper
-R script and data for Whooping Crane habitat selection paper
+R script and data for the paper "Management implications of habitat selection by whooping cranes (Grus americana) on the Texas coast".